samlawhon/dotfiles/README.md

-# vimconfig
+# Dotfiles

-Storage for .vimrc and other dotfiles.
+Storage for .vimrc and other things.

 ## Prerequisites